Skip to main content

 Ensuring every child with SEND receives the best education possible

-Silverwood School places the safety, comfort and wellbeing of Special Education Needs and Disabilities (SEND) students at its heart.
-The 350-place net zero carbon school will provide a bespoke learning environment from nursery to post-16, for students with moderate and complex needs.
+Silverwood SEND School places the safety, comfort and wellbeing of Special Educational Needs and Disabilities (SEND) students at its heart.
+The 350-place, net zero carbon school delivers a bespoke, inclusive learning environment, spanning nursery to post-16, designed for students with moderate learning difficulty (MLD), severe learning difficulty (SLD), autistic spectrum disorder (ASD), and profound and multiple learning difficulty (PMLD), as well as those with physical disabilities and sensory impairments (PD).

-Encompassing new build and refurbishment on the Rowde Campus in Wiltshire, our holistic approach makes sure spaces are inclusive and engaging, whilst also being entirely adaptable to individual learning and physical needs
+Encompassing new build and refurbishment on the Rowde Campus in Wiltshire, our holistic approach makes sure spaces are inclusive, accessible and engaging, while also being entirely adaptable to support individual learning, mobility and therapeutic requirements.

 Project aims